Background pattern

 The solution should be administered for as long as parenteral nutrition is required.

-When used in newborns and children under 2 years, the solution (in bags and administration equipment) should be protected from exposure to light until the end of administration.
+When used in newborns and children under 2 years, the solution (in bags and administration equipment) should be protected from light exposure until the end of administration.

-In parenteral nutrition in children, it is recommended to perform frequent evaluations and determinations of the following laboratory values: urea nitrogen, ammonia, electrolytes, glucose, and triglycerides (in the case of administering a lipid emulsion), acid-base balance, and fluid balance, liver enzymes, and serum osmolality.
+In pediatric parenteral nutrition, it is recommended to frequently evaluate and determine the following laboratory values: nitrogen-urea, ammonia, electrolytes, glucose, and triglycerides (in the case of lipid emulsion administration), acid-base balance, and serum osmolality, hepatic enzymes.

-Aminoven Infant 10% may be used as part of a total parenteral nutrition regimen, in combination with adequate amounts of energy supply (carbohydrate solutions, lipid emulsions), electrolytes, vitamins, and trace elements.
+Aminoven Infant 10% can be used as part of a total parenteral nutrition regimen, in combination with adequate amounts of energy (carbohydrate solutions, lipid emulsions), electrolytes, vitamins, and trace elements.

-Exposure to light of parenteral nutrition solutions for intravenous administration, especially after mixing with oligoelements or vitamins, may have adverse effects on the clinical outcome of newborns due to the generation of peroxides and other degradation products.
+Exposure to light of intravenous parenteral nutrition solutions, especially after mixing with oligoelements or vitamins, can have adverse effects on the clinical outcome of newborns due to the generation of peroxides and other degradation products.
 When used in newborns and children under 2 years, Aminoven Infant 10% should be protected from ambient light until the end of administration.

 Overdose

-As with other amino acid solutions, the following may occur: chills, vomiting, nausea, and increased renal losses of amino acids, when an overdose of Aminoven Infant 10% is administered or if the recommended infusion rate is exceeded.
+As with other amino acid solutions, the following may occur: chills, vomiting, nausea, and increased renal loss of amino acids when an overdose of Aminoven Infant 10% is administered or if the recommended infusion rate is exceeded.

 In this case, the infusion should be stopped immediately.
-It may be possible to continue with a reduced dose.
-In the case of hyperkalemia, it is recommended to infuse 200 to 500 ml of 10% glucose solution, adding 1-3 U of modified insulin / 3-5 g of glucose.
+It is possible to continue with a reduced dose.
+In the case of hyperkalemia, it is recommended to infuse 200-500 ml of 10% glucose solution with 1-3 units of modified insulin/3-5 g glucose.

-If symptoms of overdose appear, the infusion should be slower or interrupted.
+If symptoms of overdose appear, the infusion should be slowed down or interrupted.

 Incompatibilities

-Due to the increased risk of microbiological contamination and incompatibilities, amino acid solutions should not be mixed with other medications.
-Therefore, if it is necessary to add other nutrients such as carbohydrates, lipid emulsions, electrolytes, vitamins, or trace elements to Aminoven Infant 10% for complete parenteral nutrition, precautions should be taken, such as performing a hygienic mixture, carrying out a good mixture, and in particular knowing the compatibility.
+Due to the increased risk of microbiological contamination and incompatibilities, amino acid solutions should not be mixed with other medicines.
+Therefore, when it is necessary to add other nutrients such as carbohydrates, lipid emulsions, electrolytes, vitamins, or trace elements to Aminoven Infant 10% for complete parenteral nutrition, precautions should be taken, such as performing a hygienic mixture, carrying out a good mixture, and knowing the compatibility.

 Aminoven Infant 10% should not be stored after the addition of other components.